Aridaniel/webhook-test/README.md

 # Made a webhook

-* When you push new code to github the webhook will trigger a new buil in Netlifly, so thats automatic you dont have to build your self.
+* When you push new code to github the webhook will trigger a new build in Netlifly, so thats automatic you dont have to build your self.

-* This is nothing fancy sry about I was running out of time.
+* The site nothing fancy sry about that just something made in 2min, I was running out of time.
+I know how to make webhook now XD ;)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).